Knavneet/Knavneet.github.io/README.md

 ---

-# 2. Create Architecture Diagram
+# 2. Create Architecture Diagram for MLOPS
 **Description:**
-Design architecture diagrams to illustrate the system components and their interactions.
+Design architecture diagrams to illustrate the machine learning system components and their interactions.

 **Tasks:**
-- Use tools like Lucidchart, Draw.io, or Microsoft Visio to create diagrams.
+- Use tools like Miro, Draw.io, or Microsoft Visio to create diagrams.
 - Include components such as data sources, data processing, model training, model serving, and user interfaces.
 - Highlight data flow, security layers, and infrastructure details (e.g., cloud services, on-premises).

 **Skills:**
-- Diagramming tools, system design, cloud architecture (AWS/GCP/Azure)
+- Diagramming tools, system design, cloud architecture (Azure)

 **Outcome:**
 Clear and comprehensive architecture diagrams that provide a visual overview of the system.